20 Ways to Get Your Kids to Speak Chinese

 Although my children and I mainly speak Chinese together now, I’ll never forget how difficult it was in the beginning.

-On the other hand, my son had the benefit of hearing Chinese from me and big sister since birth.
+On the other hand, my son has had the benefit of hearing Chinese from me and his big sister since birth.
 But even for bilingual babies, the dominant language is undeniably influential!
 Although many of my son’s first baby words were Chinese, his first real sentences were reflexively in English, our family’s language.

-However, with gentle consistency and a conscious mix of language strategies, I have been able to encourage my children to speak Chinese plus many other families around the world.
+However, with gentle consistency and a conscious mix of language strategies, I have been able to encourage my children to speak Chinese, plus many other families around the world.

 Try this: How to Make the Switch from Dominant to Minority Language